clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 The autospec tool attempts to infer the requirements of the :file:`.spec` file by analyzing the source code and :file:`Makefile` information.
 It will continuously run updated builds based on new information discovered from build failures until it has a complete and valid :file:`.spec` file.
-You can influence the behavior of autospec and customize the build by providing `control files`_ to the autospec tool.
+If needed, you can influence the behavior of autospec and customize the build by providing optional `control files`_ to the autospec tool.

 autospec uses mock as a sandbox to run the builds.
 Visit the `mock wiki`_ for additional information on using mock.